Skip to content

 Service class for vacuum/analyze | 0 | 0 | 0 | false | false

-Queue 1 has a slot count of 2 and the memory allocated for each slot (or node) is 522 MB.
-The memory allocation represents the actual amount of current working memory in MB per slot for each node, assigned to the service class.
+Queue 1 has a slot count of 2 and the memory allocated for each slot, or node, is 522 MB.
+The memory allocation that's assigned to the service class is the actual amount of current working memory in MB per slot for each node.

-• Use the SVL_QUERY_METRICS_SUMMARY table to check the detailed execution and “query_queue_time” column to see which queries are getting queued.
-The "query_queue_time" column indicates that the query is waiting in the queue for a WLM slot to execute.
+Use the SVL_QUERY_METRICS_SUMMARY table to check the detailed execution and the query_queue_time column to view the queries that are queued.
+The query_queue_time column shows that the query is in the queue for a WLM slot to run.

 dev=# select userid, query, service_class, query_cpu_time, query_blocks_read, query_execution_time, query_cpu_usage_percent, query_temp_blocks_to_disk, query_queue_time from SVL_QUERY_METRICS_SUMMARY where query=29608;